-Easy and delicious Spaghetti Squash Soup with a hint of turmeric is a noodle-less comfort food that will warm your soul.
-It’s also perfect for Vegan, Low-Carb, Whole30 and Paleo diets.
+Easy and delicious Spaghetti Squash Soup with a hint of turmeric is noodle-less comfort food.
+It’s perfect for vegan and low-carb diets and for anyone who needs a big, warm hug!

 The homey feeling is because of the “noodles,” which aren’t actually noodles at all because they are strands of spaghetti squash.

-This healthy Spaghetti Squash Soup is a variation of our Homemade Vegetable Soup.
+This healthy soup is a variation of Homemade Vegetable Soup.
 With either recipe, you’re consuming lots of vegetables!
 But, mixing in strands of “noodles” ups the fun factor and this recipe can easily be made into a complete meal by adding chicken, shrimp, tofu or beans.

-Here’s the list of ingredients and what you need to do to prepare them:
+Here’s the list of ingredients you’ll need to make spaghetti squash soup and what you need to do to prepare them:

 - Onions, celery, and carrots (a.k.a the “holy trinity” of vegetables) – diced into small pieces.

 - Garlic cloves – pressed.
 Our favorite garlic press will press out the garlic, even with the skin on.

 - Spaghetti squash – cooked in the microwave, oven or crock-pot.